Leon Spinks: Life after boxing

 During the 1990s, Spinks worked for Frontier Martial-Arts Wrestling, winning its world title in 1992, making him only the second man (after Primo Carnera) to hold titles in both boxing and wrestling.
 In the late 1990s, Spinks was a headliner on year-round, touring autograph shows.
+In 2005 Spinks was living in Columbus, Nebraska, working as a janitor at a YMCA and at a McDonald's.

 In 2009, Spinks was featured as part of the 2009 documentary Facing Ali, in which notable former opponents of Ali speak about how fighting Ali changed their lives.

 Spinks lived later in his life in Las Vegas, Nevada.
 He told a reporter his life was "comfortable", and that he kept a low profile.

 In August 2017, Leon was inducted into the Nevada Boxing Hall of Fame along with his brother, Michael.

 Personal life and health

 Spinks was born and raised in St. Louis.

 Leon's son, Cory Spinks, held the undisputed welterweight title, and was the IBF junior middleweight champion twice.

 In 1990, Leon's other son, Leon Calvin, was shot to death in East St. Louis as he was driving home from his girlfriend's house.
 Calvin was an aspiring light heavyweight pro boxer with a record of 2–0, with the two pro bouts occurring only a month before he died.
 Leon's grandson and Calvin's son, Leon Spinks III, is an aspiring light heavyweight southpaw boxer with a pro record of 11–3–1 with seven knockouts, his last outing being a six-round draw with Robbie Cannon in October 2017.

 Spinks perceptibly slurred his words after his active boxing days, and was diagnosed in 2012 with shrinkage in his brain, which doctors said was likely caused by the accumulated punches that he took during his career.
 In 2011, Spinks and his wife Brenda moved to Las Vegas.
 Spinks was hospitalized twice in 2014 in a Las Vegas hospital for surgery due to abdominal problems, from which he recovered.

 In 2019, it was revealed that Spinks was diagnosed with advanced prostate cancer.
 He died at a hospital in Henderson, Nevada on February 5, 2021, at age 67.